 - To remember that MY emergency is not YOUR emergency: I might wake up on a Saturday thinking, “Oh darn, I forgot to communicate such-and-such!”.
 However, 9 times out of 10, my emergency is not anyone else’s emergency.
 I challenge myself to save up as many messages as I can throughout the week to include in our weekly staff update.
 Surprisingly, just about everything can wait a couple days.

 - To make Monday mornings more enjoyable: Wouldn’t it be wonderful to check your work email on Monday morning to find a couple messages rather than a flooded inbox?
 Working our way slowly back into the work week sounds lovely, doesn’t it?
 I have been working hard to celebrate Mondays at least as much as I celebrate Fridays and having a manageable inbox would greatly help the cause.
-If you are going to join me in trying to avoid sending group emails on Monday, let’s also try to vary the time we schedule our Monday emails to go out so they hit inboxes throughout the day rather than all at once.
+If you are going to join me in trying to avoid sending group emails on the weekend, let’s also try to vary the time we schedule our Monday emails to go out so they hit inboxes throughout the day rather than all at once.

 There are way more than 7 reasons to avoid sending group emails on the weekend.
 What other ideas did you come up with?
 Share them in the comments or tweet them out using #SerendipityEDU.
 If you are wanting to up your email game even higher, check out tips to Email to Inspire, Not Baffle.